IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 ``````
 #### MCMC

-Now the MCMC will start, the density values and the model indexes are stored for processing afterwards.
+Now MCMC starts, the density values and the model indexes are stored for processing.

 ```r